-- Remember you are coaching youth players’ not Elite players.
 The goal of a youth player is going to be different to the elite sports player.
-If a young player makes a mistake, be patient and work out a way to build confidence through skill development and repetition.
+If a young player makes a mistake, be patient.
+Try to work out a way to build confidence through skill development and repetition.
 Don’t push the player too fast, ensure they have the basic skill set before coaching specific skills.
-In football let them kick the ball around the pitch before coaching how to kick, In hockey let them play with a stick and ball before coaching stick skills, In cricket it may need some thought on how to start with young players but let them play.
+In football let them kick the ball around the pitch before coaching how to kick.
+Hockey players should be allowed to let them play with a stick and ball before coaching stick skills.
+In cricket it may need some thought on how to start with young players but let them play.
 In rugby let them kick the ball and pass as soon as you can.
 They may already have some skills that can be developed naturally rather than coaching by text book.

-- Wait for it before heaping praise on a player.
-If your player actions a skill well, a quick word of praise can give them a huge boost however, be careful to what level of praise you give.
-I quite often wait for a few round of one drill before offering feedback as it is as good to observe than comment sometimes.
+If your player actions a skill well, a quick word of praise can give them a huge boost.
+However, be careful to what level of praise you give.
+I quite often wait for a few rounds of one drill before offering feedback.
+A great skill to have as a coach is to observe rather than comment sometimes.
 If your player did something well and you say ‘that was brilliant’ where do you go from there?
 By all means give praise but be specific about what they did well.
-Rather than say ‘that was brilliant’ you could temper it slightly by saying ‘ I thought was the best pass you have done today, well done’ The player then knows what they did well but also have room for further praise should they do better.
+Rather than say ‘that was brilliant’ you could temper it slightly by saying ‘ I thought was the best pass you have done today, well done’.
+The player then knows what they did well.
+But you also have room for further praise should they do better.

-- Smile – remember it’s supposed to be fun.
 I know quite a few coaches who shout and frown during sessions and forget why they coach.
 Some sessions are challenging but if you have an extensive collection of drills, games and activities then you should be able to adapt.
-A frown or scowl serves no purpose and to fully engage with your players and parents watching on the side, it is far better to see a smile and hear a laugh as the atmosphere is far more attractive
+A frown or scowl serves no purpose.
+To fully engage with your players and parents watching on the side, it is far better to see a smile.
+Indeed if we hear a laugh during training, we know the atmosphere is far more attractive

-- Good sportsmanship starts with the coach.
 When you are in a match or competition, your club will insist that your players abide by their good sportsmanship guide.
 However, this starts with the coach.
 Speak with umpires, referees and opposing teams coaches before you play and be welcoming and friendly.
 A win at all costs culture is a bad culture and players become negative to other players needs.
-A team that plays well and can learn to lose is just as important, so they are able to learn to enjoy the wins even more, when they come around.
+A team that plays well and can learn to lose is an important life skill.
+It allows them to be able to learn to enjoy the wins even more, when they finally come around.

 Do you have any good tips for coaches to follow?
 If so leave a comment below.